reactor/reactor-core/docs/svg/README.md

 All `*.svg` marble diagrams are found in `/reactor-core/src/main/java/reactor/core/publisher/doc-files/marbles/` folder.
 This same folder will be embedded in the `-sources.jar` and `-javadoc.jar` artifacts.

+Note that there is a `conventions.svg` document that regroups the different graphical conventions for representing recurrent elements of marbles (static operator vs method operator, blocking, timeouts, lambdas, etc...).

 ### Optimizing the SVG files

 We want the SVG size to be kept as small and clutter-free as possible, as the images are embedded in the source and javadoc jars.